Mission of the Division of Student Affairs

 The Dean of Students office promotes and establishes an environment that is conducive to the intellectual, emotional, social, physical and spiritual well-being of students.
-Consistent with the mission of CSUCI, our student access, orientation, leadership, career, health and judicial affairs programs, services and activities are designed to support as well as enhance the overall quality of life for students while facilitating their development to become productive world citizens.
+Consistent with the mission of CSUCI, our student access, orientation, leadership, career, health and Community Responsibility and Student Conduct programs, services and activities are designed to support as well as enhance the overall quality of life for students while facilitating their development to become productive world citizens.

 The Judicial Affairs office develops, disseminates, interprets, and enforces campus regulations; protects the relevant legal rights of students; addresses student behavioral problems in an effective and educational manner; facilitates and encourages respect for campus governance; and provides learning experiences for students who participate in the operations of the judicial system.